At the Dominican Border, a Health System Overwhelmed by Deportations

 A hospital providing care despite migration pressure

-With limited human and material resources, the hospital is struggling to meet the increased demand.
+With limited staff and medical resources, the hospital is struggling to meet the increased demand.
 Until recently, just two midwives and one gynecologist were responsible for caring for a population of tens of thousands of people.

 A la frontiere dominicaine un systeme de sante sous pression face aux expulsions 3 1